Credit Suisse TWINT TWINT FAQ

 - You need a smartphone running on either the iOS (iPhone 4S and iOS 9 or newer) or Android (Version 4.4 or newer) operating system.

-Once you have installed Credit Suisse TWINT on your smartphone, begin registration by entering your mobile phone number.
+Once you have downloaded Credit Suisse TWINT on your smartphone, you will first be asked if you are new at Credit Suisse TWINT.
+After selecting "Yes," you can start the new registration by entering your mobile phone number.
 To ensure the number you enter is correct, you will receive a text message containing an activation code.
 You will be required to enter that code in order to continue registering.
 To safeguard your account against misuse, you are required to create a separate PIN for Credit Suisse TWINT (TWINT PIN) in the following step.
 If you desire, you can activate the Touch ID/Fingerprint feature on your device, if supported.

 Afterwards, you will be asked to enter your login information (user ID and password) for your Credit Suisse Online Banking account.
 This step enables Credit Suisse to show you which of your accounts are suitable for use with Credit Suisse TWINT.
 You can now choose your desired account.
 If you would rather store a credit card instead of a bank account as your means of payment, you may do so following successful registration under the function "More" > "Means of payment" > "Account & credit cards."